When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Choosing a mask that suits your needs and fits properly is the best way to prevent irritation, but there are other tricks that can help you protect your skin:

-- Use a moisturizer that absorbs completely and give it time to sink in
+- Use a moisturizer that absorbs completely and wait for it to sink in before putting on the CPAP mask.

 Get Used to Wearing Your Mask

-Even if your mask fits correctly, it might still feel strange or even uncomfortable until you adjust to the feeling of wearing it.
-Wearing it during the day, particularly if you pair it with relaxation techniques, can help desensitize you to the feeling.
+Even if your mask fits correctly, it might still feel strange or even uncomfortable until you get used to it.
+Wearing it during the day can help desensitize you to the feeling, particularly if you pair it with relaxation techniques.

 If your mask fits well but you continue to feel uncomfortable, or if you experience claustrophobia, your doctor might have further advice to help relieve your discomfort.